somebeaver/Lowrider.js/README.md

 User interaction detection lets the component know when the user is interacting with it in ways that go beyond the native `focus` listener.

-What will enable the interacting state:
+"Interacting state" is defined as:

-- Left click or right click directly on Element
-- Left click or right click on any child Element
+- Left click or right click directly on the component Element or any child Element
-- Pressing tab and landing on any child Element
+- Pressing tab and landing directly on the component Element or any child Element

 The Element will stay in the interacting state while the user continues to interact with it, until the user stops.
 The class "interacting" is added to